ALambiel/envirospace_IE/README.md

 3. Run script

-## 🚀 Reproducibility & FAIR Principles
+## 🤝 Reproducibility & FAIR Principles
 This project adheres to the FAIR principles (Findable, Accessible, Interoperable, Reusable) and promotes open, transparent, and reproducible science.
 All scripts are annotated, and metadata is generated automatically to ensure traceability.

 ## 🛡 Licence
 To be defined

+## Aknowledgment

+## Related article
+Lambiel, Audrey, Gregory Giuliani, Nathan Külling, and Anthony Lehmann (in preparation) A Digital Twin approach for the identification and update of Ecological Infrastructure.